What is a progressive art studio?

 Developmental Disability is an umbrella term for a diverse range of conditions that create a need for support in those affected.
 The CDC states: “Developmental disabilities are a group of conditions due to an impairment in physical, learning, language, or behavior areas.
 These conditions begin during the developmental period, may impact day-to-day functioning, and usually last throughout a person’s lifetime.” (http://www.cdc.gov/ncbddd/developmentaldisabilities/facts.html#ref)

 This includes conditions such as Fragile X Syndrome, Down Syndrome, Autism, Cerebral Palsy, and others.

 Art Therapy is a complex evidence-based clinical practice designed to use creative expression for psychoanalysis and psychotherapy, administered by board certified clinicians.
 “Art Therapy” is a term that’s also sometimes used (misused, arguably) to describe art making for therapeutic benefit outside of a clinical context.

-It’s important to distinguish the work of Progressive Art Studios from Art Therapy.
+It’s important to distinguish the work of progressive art studios from Art Therapy.
 Firstly, the mentoring in these programs isn’t a clinical practice, and isn’t provided by clinicians.
-Although there’s almost always an inherent therapeutic benefit in art making, theraputic benifit is not the priority or interest of the progressive art studio.
-In fact, the supposition that all services for people living with developmental disabilities must be therapeutic is a stigma left over from a time when it was believed that these conditions are a problem or sickness to be cured.
+Although there’s almost always an inherent therapeutic benefit in art making, therapeutic benefit is not the priority or interest of the progressive art studio.
+In fact, the supposition that all services for people living with developmental disabilities must be therapeutic is a stigma remaining from a time when it was believed that these conditions are a problem or sickness to be cured.
 So classifying or regarding these programs to be within the realm of Art Therapy actually contributes to a regressive and damaging understanding of this population.

 What does “Disparate Minds” mean?